-Governments can have financing in place, score well on public financial management (PFM) assessments, and still struggle to move resources quickly when a shock hits.
-Plans, allocations, and institutional frameworks are necessary — but they are not the same as the ability to get money from spending authority to community level under pressure.
+That observation points to a structural problem: strong institutional readiness does not guarantee operational responsiveness.
+Governments can have financing in place, score well on PFM assessments, and still struggle to move resources quickly when a shock hits.
+Plans, allocations, and institutional frameworks are necessary — but they are not the same as knowing whether resources can move from commitment to execution when the system is under pressure.

 Fiscal Hydraulics is not a replacement for PEFA or DRR-PFM.
-It addresses a dimension they were not designed to cover: how fast resources flow through the network in a crisis, and where bottlenecks are likely to form (given the evidence set).
-Outputs are evidence-bounded hypotheses with explicit coverage and data gaps, designed to guide validation rather than substitute for audit or transaction testing.
+It addresses a different question: whether resources can move through the systems they depend on, and where delivery risk is likely to concentrate between commitment and execution.
+Outputs are evidence-bounded hypotheses with explicit coverage and data gaps, designed to guide validation rather than substitute for audit, evaluation, or transaction testing.

 • Republic of the Philippines, Department of Finance (2025).
 2024 PEFA++ and DRR-PFM Assessment Reports Launch.